continuwuity/continuwuity/docs/deploying/generic.md

 ReadWritePaths=/path/to/custom/database/path
 ```

-## Creating the conduwuit configuration file
+## Creating the Continuwuity configuration file

-Now we need to create the conduwuit's config file in
+Now we need to create the Continuwuity's config file in
 `/etc/conduwuit/conduwuit.toml`.
 The example config can be found at
 [conduwuit-example.toml](../configuration/examples.md).